Saturday DNA! Sessions

 • 10:00 a.m.–12:00 p.m.

-• Chaperones must purchase tickets and participate fully in all program activities.
+• Chaperones must purchase a ticket and fully participate in all program activities

 • $26 per student plus Eventbrite fee